bigdata-i523/hid230/README.md

    - YuanMing Huang
    hid:
    - 230
-   title: This is my paper about big data with navigation
+   title: This is my paper about big data with natural language processing
-   abstract: This paper showcases tis and that and the other
+   abstract: This is the abstract of paper 1
    url: https://github.com/bigdata-i523/hid230/paper1/paper1.pdf
    status: in progress
 ```